-This article describes an architecture for optimizing large-scale analytics ingestion on Google Cloud Platform (GCP).
+This article describes an architecture for optimizing large-scale analytics ingestion on Google Cloud.
 For the purposes of this article, 'large-scale' means greater than 100,000 events per second, or having a total aggregate event payload size of over 100 MB per second.

-You can use GCP's elastic and scalable managed services to collect vast amounts of incoming log and analytics events, and then process them for entry into a data warehouse, such as BigQuery.
+You can use Google Cloud's elastic and scalable managed services to collect vast amounts of incoming log and analytics events, and then process them for entry into a data warehouse, such as BigQuery.

 Any architecture for ingestion of significant quantities of analytics data should take into account which data you need to access in near real-time and which you can handle after a short delay, and split them appropriately.
 A segmented approach has these benefits: